microsoft/PowerPlatformConnectors/README.md

 To contibute a connector to the open source repo, please start by creating a fork on the github repo.
 Once you have the fork created, create a new branch on the forked repo.
 Clone this forked repo on you local machine, and checkout the branch.
-Create a folder for your connector under the `connectors` folder and place the connector files in the sub-folder.
+Create a folder for your connector under the `certified-connectors` folder and place the connector files in the sub-folder.
 Commit and push the changes to your forked branch.
 Create a pull request from the forked branch to the main repo to merge your changes into the main repo.
 [Please see this document for more information](https://github.com/CoolProp/CoolProp/wiki/Contributing:-git-development-workflow).